What to Do if You are Sick or Possibly Exposed

 - Monitor your symptoms and call your health care provider if symptoms worsen.

-- The sick person should be in their own room and should have their own bathroom, if feasible.
+- The sick person should be in their own room and should have their own bathroom, if possible.
 They should have the door closed, and food and other needs should be left outside their door for them to pick up.

 - The CDC has additional guidance for how to clean and disinfect your home if someone is sick, including how to clean surfaces, linens, dishes, and trash.